 This is one of my all-time favorite recipes, which I have been making every summer for 35 years.
-It first blessed me, when I taught it to my students in Billings, Montana, during one of my plentiful cooking classes.
+It first blessed me, when I taught it to my students in Billings, Montana, during one of my plentiful cooking classes in the 1980’s.

 I don’t exactly remember where I got it, but believe it came in a newspaper clipping sent by my mother, for she was good at supplying me with quaint receipts from the media, during my early catering/teaching career.
 Many choice dishes were thus provided, which still grace my table today.
 This specific one highly pleases the palate, though it deviates slightly from its authentic roots.